 Shortcomings and Concerns

-Despite the presence of a variety of professional fact-checking sites and tools, there still are shortcomings and concerns.
+Despite the presence of a variety of professional fact-checking sites and tools, there are some inconsistencies and other shortcomings among them.
 The sites may not be as reliable or credible as expected, because of the lack of consistency and coherence among different fact-checking sites.
-For example, Fact Checker and Politifact rarely check the same statements, and even when they do check the same statements, they often don’t agree with one another .
-This may confuse people even further and even compel them not to reconsider their preexisting perceptions of a story’s truthfulness.
+For example, Fact Checker and Politifact rarely check the same statements, and even when they do check the same statements, they often don’t agree with one another on the truthfulness of what they checked .
+This may confuse people even further and even compel people not to reconsider their preexisting perceptions of a story’s truthfulness.